MicrosoftDocs/memdocs/memdocs/intune/user-help/why-enroll-android-device.md

 The reset feature isn't available in the Microsoft Intune app.

 ## Get latest policy updates and requirements
 The Company Portal or Microsoft Intune app automatically checks in, or syncs, your device with Intune every eight hours.
-If you're using Company Portal and want to check in more frequently, you or you support person can initiate a manual sync.
+If you're using Company Portal and want to check in more frequently, you or your support person can initiate a manual sync.
 During check-in, the apps:

 * Download available policy and app updates.
 * Send hardware inventory updates.
 These updates don't contain personal information.